f5devcentral/f5-automation-config-converter/docs/userguide/troubleshooting.rst

 ..
 NOTE:: This list may be extended on request.
 If a non-supported object has been found, simply notify and skip any identically named objects.

-Due to the more-restrictive AS3 schema, there are two transformations applied to object names while they are being converted.
+Due to the more-restrictive BIG-IP AS3 schema, there are two transformations applied to object names while they are being converted.
 Each transformation has the potential to introduce new collisions.

-.. seealso:: `AS3 Schema Reference <https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/refguide/schema-reference.html>`_ for more information.
+.. seealso:: `BIG-IP AS3 Schema Reference <https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/refguide/schema-reference.html>`_ for more information.

 Error response from daemon: Drive has not been shared
 -----------------------------------------------------